ehtisham-sadiq/30-Days-of-Python-Programming/README.md

 # 30-Days-of-Python-Programming
 "30days of python programming" is a repository that offers a 30-day program to learn Python with daily tutorials and exercises to improve your skills from beginner to intermediate level.
+This repository is a great resource for anyone looking to learn Python programming or to improve their existing skills.
+Whether you're a beginner or an experienced programmer, you'll find something in this repository that will help you become a more proficient Python developer.